williamouyang/okta.github.io/_source/docs/api/resources/users.md

 Enumerates all users that do not have a status of `DEPROVISIONED`.

-The default user limit is set to a very high number due to historical reasons which is no longer valid for most organizations.
-This will change in a future version of this API.
-The recommended page limit is now `limit=200`.
+The default user limit is very large.
+Because we expect to change this in a future release, we recommend that you set `limit=200`.

-> If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
-Retry your request with a smaller `limit` and page the results (See [Pagination](/docs/getting_started/design_principles.html#pagination))
+> An HTTP 500 status code usually indicates that you have exceeded the request timeout.
+Retry your request with a smaller `limit` and paginate the results.
+For more information, see [Pagination](/docs/getting_started/design_principles.html#pagination)).

 ##### Request Example
 {:.api .api-request .api-request-example}